IVD Immunoassay Development

 Future Diagnostics is highly experienced in using the following tracers:

 - Colloidal (nano) Gold Particles

 We are your partner for any type of analyzer you want to work with.

 How we work?
-Have a look at our Assay Development Cycle For all disease areas
+Have a look at our 'New Product Development Process' for all disease areas

 The assays from Future Diagnostics are developed across different disease areas.
 You can think about cardiovascular, therapeutic, autoimmune, bone metabolism, infectious diseases, tumor markers, reproduction/fertility, endocrine, anemia, diabetes.

 Our highly qualified teams, profound experience and our efficient working processes enables us to help you bring your assay to market within months.

 The assays are developed under ISO 13485 standard and are ready for CE/IVD and/or FDA approval.
 The complete design history file is provided with a.o.
 Design input Document, Risk Management Reports, Verification Report, Validation Report, Stability Report, Final Manufacturing Documents.

 Enzyme-Linked Immuno Sorbent Assay (ELISA) or Enzyme Immunoassay (EIA) is a commonly used method for detecting antigens in microwell applications.